 - Iceland was one of the last countries in the world to be settled.

 - The name Reykjavík of Iceland’s capital city means Smokey Bay.

-- Icelanders are obsessed with black liquorice – you will find out when you visit!
+- Icelanders are obsessed with black licorice – you will find out when you visit!

 - Iceland had the first democratically elected female and openly gay Prime Minister, her name is Jóhanna Sigurðardóttir.

-- There is literally nothing to be afraid of in ICelandic nature, no mosquitoes, no bears, no
+- There is literally nothing to be afraid of in Icelandic nature, no mosquitoes, no bears, no snakes, no lions, nothing!

 - Iceland has a naming committee which chooses which names are allowed and which ones aren’t.

 - Strip Clubs are banned in Iceland.